Laravel-Lang/lang/docs/statuses/nn.md

 </td>
 </tr>
 <tr><td align="left" >
-Add a new team member to your team
+Add a new team member to your team, allowing them to collaborate with you.
 </td>
 </tr>
 <tr><td align="left" >